-As more and more IT organizations deploy cloud computing solutions, they find that the technology brings many benefits but also trade-offs due to the increased complexity of managing such an environment.
+As more and more IT organizations deploy virtualization solutions, they find that the technology brings many benefits but also trade-offs due to the increased complexity of managing such an environment.
 Added management complexity means higher overall IT administration costs.

-DMTF standards for system virtualization management and for cloud computing environments helps vendors develop management solutions that reduce complexity and thus mitigate management complexity and costs for a virtualized environment, especially for heterogeneous deployments.
+DMTF standards for system virtualization management helps vendors develop management solutions that reduce complexity and thus mitigate management complexity and costs for a virtualized environment, especially for heterogeneous deployments.